 Aquarium SizeTop ↑

 An aquarium with base measurements of 60 ∗ 30 cm or equivalent is large enough for a pair or small group.

-Also keep the tank well-covered and do not fill it to the top as like all Anabantoids it requires access to a layer of humid air above the water surface and members of this genus are typically excellent jumpers.
+As it naturally inhabits sluggish waters filtration should not be too strong, with an air-powered sponge filter set to turn over gently adequate.
+Keep the tank well-covered and do not fill it to the top as like all Betta spp. it requires occasional access to the layer of humid air that will form above the water surface, and is an excellent jumper.

 Behaviour and CompatibilityTop ↑

 Not recommended for the standard community aquarium.
 Its care requirements and disposition mean it is best kept alone or with very peaceful species.
 Some small cyprinids and loaches that inhabit similar environments in nature are suitable, but proper research prior to purchase is essential and in most cases it is best maintained alone.